 Relapse is one thing you should avoid at all costs after getting out of a drug rehabilitation center.
 Here is why:

-- It takes you to square one within no minute
+- It takes you to square one within seconds

-- Chances of overdosing the drugs are high
+- The chances of overdosing on drugs are high

 - It can result in other worse medical conditions